OCS

 • Do retailers need to be certified to sell OCS certified products?

-• The standard mentions transaction certificates.
+• The standard mentions Transaction Certificate (TC).
 What are these and why are they required?

 Contact Us